tosbaha/Sony-SA-DSDT-Patches/README.md

 ## Your EDID data
 You will not able to see installation screen, if you don't add the necessary EDID data.
 Your screen EDID data can be different than mine.
 Therefore you must extract your native EDID from Windows.
 You can use [Monitor Asset Manager](http://www.entechtaiwan.com/util/moninfo.shtm) to extract.
 Download the software, open it and select your monitor and copy the 128 bytes raw data.
 You will use this data in your EDID patch.

+**10.12.4 Update**

+This update requires some changes to EDID data.
+You must also patch your EDID data with included `edidparser.rb` Run `edidparser.rb` and change your EDID either with DSDT or Clover patch.

 ## MaciASL
 Download RehabMan's [MaciASL](https://bitbucket.org/RehabMan/os-x-maciasl-patchmatic/downloads) Open MaciASL and add my repo by going Preferences/Sources
 ## Applying Patches